Brucephalus/Textbooks/Mage.md

 ***Spell Charges.*** A mage uses spell charges instead of spell slots to fuel spells.
 You gain a pool of spell charges.
 You expend a number of spell charges to cast a spell at a level equal to the number of spell charges expended.
 You can’t reduce your spell charge total to less than 0, and you regain all spent spell charges when you finish a long rest.
 The Mage Features table shows how many spell charges you have to cast spells of levels 1—4.
 The table also shows the maximum level of those spells.
 Even though you might have enough charges to cast a spell above this maximum, you can’t do so.

-Some game effects require casters to expend one or more spell slots to apply that effect.
+Some game features require casters to expend one or more spell slots to use that feature.
 A mage can meet this requirement by expending spell charges totaling the same level or higher in place of the required spell slots.

 You begin with 8 spell charges at Mage level 1.
 Each time you reach Mage levels 2—19, the number of spell charges you have increases by 4.
 When you reach Mage Level 20, the number of spell charges you have increases by 8.
 You regain all expended Innate Spellcasting spell charges when you finish a Long Rest.
 For example, when you're a level 6 Mage, you have twenty-eight spell charges.
 To cast the level 2 spell *Scorching Ray*, you must spend two of those charges, and you cast it as a level 2 spell.
 To cast the level 1 spell Cure Wounds*, you must spend one of those charges, and you cast it as a level 1 spell.
 To cast the level 1 spell *Armor of Agathys* as a level 2 spell, you must spend two of those charges, and you cast it as a level 2 spell.